 Condo ownership in Thailand is possible.
 If you are going to buy a condo in Thailand, then you will need to know a bit about property ownership in Thailand.
+Always take advice from a property lawyer in Thailand.
 There are a number of title deeds in Thailand which you can find on this website as well as other information such as servitude, usufructs as well as property transfer fees.

 You will note that when you buy a condo in Thailand the condo unit has to be registered with the Land Department.
 This condo unit will have its own Thai title deed and will normally be a Chanote title deed.
 This is the only title deed recommended for foreigners as it is a freehold title deed.
 If you did not know, foreigners may only hold the title deeds of 49% of the condo units in Thailand.